dohyung97022/awsGuide/README.md

       * Scaling Out : Adding more Instances
       * Scaling In : Removing Instances
       * Scaling Up : Increase the EC2 Specs
+      * Scheduled scaling is also possible for traffic in specific time
       * Types
         * Target Tracking Scaling Policy
           * Scale by